GPCRmd/covid-docs/index.rst

 ..
-SARS-CoV-2 virome documentation master file, created by sphinx-quickstart on Mon Sep 16 17:15:04 2019.
+SCoV2-MD documentation master file, created by sphinx-quickstart on Mon Sep 16 17:15:04 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SARS-CoV-2 virome documentation
+SCoV2-MD documentation
 ==================================

 .. toctree::